anand-sinanan/awoa/README.md

 Definitely want to keep this project plug and play, however he's also inspired me to make a MEAN version (coming soon!)

+At the moment, only registered users can access the Gallery section.
+This will change when user specific features are implemented.

 ### Installation ###

 * `git clone https://github.com/anand-sinanan/awoa.git Code`